ameya690/ChatGPT-LaTeX-PDF-Preview/examples/README.md

 # Example Screenshots

-This directory contains example screenshots and previews of the extension in action:
+This directory contains example screenshots of the extension in action:

 - `chat_response.png` - Example of a ChatGPT response with LaTeX content
-- `pdf_response.pdf` - PDF preview of the LaTeX content
+- `pdf_response.png` - Preview of the LaTeX content in a PDF-like format